 - We believe that climate change and the transition to a global economy aligned with the Paris Agreement present some of the most significant risks and opportunities for companies.
-The board of directors should ensure that adequate resources are allocated to understanding, monitoring, formulating and executing a strategy and reporting on these issues. - Reflecting this, we will consider voting against the election of directors or members of relevant committees, where we perceive a lack of will, effort or ability to address climate-related risks or realise climate-related opportunities. - We will generally be supportive of constructively-phrased shareholder resolutions targeting increased disclosure of climate data, strengthened governance or other actions on climate-related issues. - Similarly, regarding other environmental and social issues, such as nature risks and human rights, we will consider voting against the election of directors or members of relevant committees, where we perceive a lack of will, effort or ability to address related risks or realise opportunities.
-We will generally be supportive of constructively-phrased shareholder resolutions targeting increased disclosure, strengthened governance, or other appropriate actions on such issues.
+The board of directors should ensure that adequate resources are allocated to understanding, monitoring, formulating and executing a strategy and reporting on these issues. - Reflecting this, we will consider voting against the election of directors or members of relevant committees, where we perceive a lack of will, effort or ability to address climate-related risks or realise climate-related opportunities. - We will generally be supportive of constructively-phrased shareholder proposals targeting increased disclosure of climate data, strengthened governance, or other actions on climate-related issues.

-7. EXCLUSIONS
+7. Exclusions

 At Nykredit, we recognise that our clients are varied and have differing preferences when it comes to sustainability.
-This also applies to exclusions where Nykredit has a number of universal exclusions as well as exclusions related to specific products.
-Generally, Nykredit excludes companies whose activities are contrary to international guidelines, conventions and agreements adopted by Denmark (through the EU and otherwise) and who are unwilling to change their practices.
+This also applies to exclusions, where Nykredit has a number of universal exclusions as well as exclusions related to specific products.
+Generally, Nykredit excludes companies with operations that are fundamentally contrary to international norms, conventions and agreements adopted by Denmark (through the EU and otherwise) and which are unwilling to change their practices.
 This also applies to companies whose conduct indicates systematic violations of the same.
-Nykredit also excludes companies lagging behind the green transition because they have major climate risks but no strategy for transition.
-A current exclusion list is available on Nykredit's website.
+Nykredit also excludes companies lagging behind on climate transition because they have major climate risks but no strategy for transition.
+A current exclusion list is available at Nykredit's website.

-7.1 Universal exclusion criteria
+7.1 UNIVERSAL EXCLUSION CRITERIA